Instructor quick start guide

 A grayed out report icon indicates that the report has not yet been generated.
 Please wait a few moments and click your browser's refresh button.

 - The Similarity Report will open in a new window.
-We call this the document viewer.
-The document viewer allows instructors to access each Turnitin product in one location and view all the products simultaneously as layers.
+We call this the Turnitin Viewer.
+The Turnitin Viewer allows instructors to access each Turnitin product in one location and view all the products simultaneously as layers.

 - All the top sources found to match the paper submission are in the sidebar to the right of the paper contents.